 After the 2018 completion of the Oxbow Road Drainage Study, EP recommended a series of drainage improvements to address the problematic flooding conditions along Constitution Road, Oxbow Road, and Freemont Street.
 Additional recommendations suggested that the work be divided into multiple phases due to the invasive extent of construction and associated costs including:

-Phase 1 – Kiln Brook Outfall and Stream Restoration
+Phase 1 – Kiln Brook Outfall & Stream Restoration

 Phase 2 – Oxbow Road Relief Drain